zjkumar/Learn-Dynamics-365-crm/Workflows/purpose.md

 - OOB workflows cannot retrieve child records and perform any operation.
 You need custom workflow plugins to achieve it.

 - Only 4 nested if conditions are allowed.

+## Converting between real-time and background workflows :

+- You can change a real-time workflow into a background workflow by choosing Convert to a background workflow on the toolbar.

+- You can change a background workflow into a real-time workflow by choosing Convert to a real-time workflow on the toolbar.
+If the background workflow uses a wait conditions it will become invalid and you won’t be able to activate it until you remove the wait condition.